Big Red Book

 Little did I know that the doctor was being pushed by the This Is Your Life company to get me back to the show.
 It was all planned to do a second This Is Your Life on me.
 On my first night back I wondered what the TV vans outside stage door were all about, but was told they were doing a documentary on Northern theatres and they hoped I didn't mind the cameras backstage and in the auditorium.
 I never suspected a thing.
 After two weeks in bed I was only concerned about getting through the performance.
 It was a packed theatre and a wonderful audience, so when I took my call at the finale the applause was wonderful.
 Then I saw Michael Aspel walk on stage.
 More applause: the audience knew what was happening, but I had no idea.

-My first though was, 'How dare he: he'll spoil our curtain call!'
+My first thought was, 'How dare he: he'll spoil our curtain call!'
 I never noticed the red book.
 I just said, 'Michael, do get off the stage, please.'
 Then came the famous line: 'Dora, this is your life.'

 I answered, 'No, no, Michael, I've been done before,' as I had, exactly twenty-seven years previously.
 I was exhausted by the time the show was recorded – so much for the doctor's advice to take it easy!